Tomb Raider (1996 video game): Release and versions

 Tomb Raider was first confirmed in 1995, although details were kept scarce by the developers.
 There was little attention from the press until a demo was run at the 1996 Electronic Entertainment Expo, causing the press and public to pay more attention.
 There was a huge amount of publicity, much of which did not involve the Core Design team at all, which prompted mixed feelings.
 While the scale of the game's eventual popularity was not in the team's minds, its strong reception at gaming events hinted that it would be a success.
 To help promote the game, Eidos hired models to portray Lara Croft at trade events.
 They first hired Natalie Cook, but apparently due to her unsuitability with Eidos's cross-media plans for the character, she was replaced with Rhona Mitra in 1997.
 Mitra served as Lara's model until 1998.
+They also organised a large press event during August based around exploring notable Egyptian archaeological sites, an event its organiser Susie Hamilton being amazed they were able to make it work.

-The game was first released for Saturn in Europe on 25 October 1996.
+The game was first released for Saturn in Europe on 24 October 1996.
 In North America, the Saturn, PlayStation and MS-DOS versions were released simultaneously on 14 November.
 In Europe, the PlayStation and MS-DOS versions were released on 22 November.
 Future PC patches allowed the game to work on Windows 95.
 The PC version was released on Steam on 29 November 2012.
+Due to a bug, the PC version came without in-game music.
 The PlayStation and Saturn versions were also published in Japan in 1997 by Victor Interactive Software under the name Tomb Raiders.
 The Saturn version was released on 14 January, while the PlayStation version came on 14 February.
 The PlayStation version was re-released for the PlayStation Network in North America in August 2009, and in Europe in August 2010.
 An attempt was made by Realtech VR to remaster the first three Tomb Raider titles for Windows, but due to not having asked permission from then-franchise owner Square Enix first, the project was cancelled.